nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ---

 <a href="#general-commands" class="badge bg-dark">General commands</a>
-Click this section to know more about the commands, or click on the individual commands below for information specific to those commands.
+⬅ Click on this section to know more about the general commands.
+You can also click on the individual commands below for information specific to these commands.

 | Action                                | Format | Examples |
 |---------------------------------------|--------|----------|